Tex Winter: College coaching career

 K-State advanced to their fourth Final Four in 1964.
-Winter's Wildcats knocked off Texas Western and Wichita State to reach Municipal Auditorium in Kansas City, Missouri.
-Two-time Big Eight selection Willie Murrell averaged 25.3 points per game during the run, which ended in a 90–84 loss to eventual national champion UCLA.
-It was the first of UCLA's 9 NCAA championships over the next 10 years.
+Winter's Wildcats defeated Texas Western and then upset the favored No. 6 ranked Wichita State to advance to the Final Four at Municipal Auditorium in Kansas City, Missouri.
+Winter's use of a 1–3–1 zone defense against Wichita State's offense was a key factor in Kansas State's victory.
+Another key factor was Winter's using forward Jeff Simons to bring the ball up the court to defuse the effectiveness of Wichita State's full-court press on Kansas State's guards.
+Larry Weigel, a guard on that Kansas State team, said that this offensive strategy was an example of Winter's great gift as a coach for reading what was occurring in a game and making effective adjustments at halftime to improve his team's play.
+Two-time Big Eight selection Willie Murrell averaged 25.3 points per game during Kansas State's run to the Final Four, which ended in a 90–84 loss to eventual national champion UCLA.
+It was the first of UCLA's nine NCAA championships over the next 10 years.

-In 1962, Winter also wrote the book The Triple-Post Offense, about the triangle offense – the offense which he developed and utilized with such success at Kansas State.
-Following his leaving Kansas State, turning over the head coaching position to his assistant Cotton Fitzsimmons, Winter also served as head coach at the University of Washington (1968–1971, where he was hired by then Athletic Director Joseph Kearney), Northwestern University (1973–1978), and Long Beach State.
-In 1982, LSU's Dale Brown, who Winter befriended when Brown was a high school coach, hired Winter as an assistant for one year 1983–84.
+In 1962, Winter wrote the book The Triple-Post Offense, about the triangle offense – the offense which he developed and utilized with such success at Kansas State.
+Following his leaving Kansas State, turning over the head coaching position to his assistant Cotton Fitzsimmons, Winter also served as head coach at the University of Washington (1968 to 1971, where he was hired by then Athletic Director Joseph Kearney); Northwestern University (1973 to 1978); and Long Beach State (1979 to 1983).
+Winter was considering retirement at age 61 when Louisiana State University (LSU) head coach Dale Brown, whom Winter had befriended when Brown was a high school basketball coach, convinced Winter to come to LSU as an assistant coach and consultant for one season (1983–84).

-In 30 years as a college head coach, Winter compiled a career record of 453–334.
+In 30 years as a college head coach, Winter compiled a career record of 453–334 or 451–336.